cliftbar/godin/ssg/content/hurricane/2023/al172023_seventeen2023.md

 ## Official Advisory Discussion
-At 1100 AM AST (1500 UTC), the center of Tropical Depression Seventeen was located near latitude 15.6 North, longitude 38.8 West.
-The depression is moving toward the west near 15 mph (24 km/h) and this general motion with a slight decrease in forward speed is expected during the next few days.
+At 500 PM AST (2100 UTC), the center of Tropical Storm Philippe was located near latitude 15.6 North, longitude 39.7 West.
+Philippe is moving toward the west near 14 mph (22 km/h).
+A continued westward motion at a slightly slower forward speed is expected into early next week.

-Satellite-derived wind data indicate that the maximum sustained winds are near 35 mph (55 km/h) with higher gusts.
-Very gradual strengthening is expected through early next week.
+Maximum sustained winds are near 40 mph (65 km/h) with higher gusts.
+Very gradual strengthening is expected during the next several days.

+Tropical-storm-force winds extend outward up to 70 miles (110 km) from the center.

-The estimated minimum central pressure is 1007 mb (29.74 inches).
+The estimated minimum central pressure is 1005 mb (29.68 inches).

 HAZARDS AFFECTING LAND